ihsaan-ullah/fair-universe/Competition_Bundle/pages/overview.md

 - Accept terms and conditions
 - Click **"Register"** button

-**Test**
-- To test submissions, dowload [THIS SAMPLE SUBMISSION]
-- If all goes well, you should see the score of your submission appear on the “Results" page.
-- If you pass this test:

 **Get Starting Kit**
 - Click **"Getting Started Kit"** tab in the side menu